inamkhanhypd/instagram-reels-analyzer/README.md

 # Instagram Reels Analyzer

 A sleek Streamlit web application for analyzing Instagram Reels data.
-This tool allows you to fetch detailed statistics for Instagram Reels using your own Instagram session cookies.
+This tool allows you to fetch detailed statistics for Instagram Reels. **For profile analysis, cookies are NOT required.** For individual Reel stats resolution, you **need to paste your Instagram cookie**.

 ## Features

-- **Analyze Profile**: Enter any Instagram username or profile URL to fetch the latest 5 Reels with detailed stats
+- **Analyze Profile**: Enter any Instagram username or profile URL to fetch the latest Reels with play/view counts (**no cookies required**)
-- **Analyze Reels**: Batch process multiple Reel URLs/shortcodes to get comprehensive data
+- **Analyze Reels**: Batch process multiple Reel URLs/shortcodes to get comprehensive data (**cookies required**)
 - **Comprehensive Data**: Get media ID, shortcode, play count, like count, comment count, owner info, captions, and more
 - **Real-time Processing**: Incremental display of results as they're fetched
 - **CSV Export**: Download results as CSV files